projectara/greybus-spec/source/device_class/camera.rst

 metadata.

 Camera Modules may implement neither, one or both of these transport methods.
-The supported methods shall be reported through the Camera Capabilities Operation.
+The supported methods shall be reported through the :ref:`Greybus Camera Management Capabilities Operation
+<camera-capabilities-operation>`

 Camera Modules that support metadata transmission shall implement the CSI-2 frame number counter for all streams that can generate metadata.